orbitalquark/textadept/docs/manual.md

 ![curses](images/ncurses.png)

 Run Textadept on Windows by double-clicking *textadept.exe* or *textadept-curses.exe*.
 On macOS, double-click *Textadept.app* or invoke the *ta* script from the command line.
-On Linux and BSD, invoke *textadept* or *textadept-curses* from a file browser, run dialog, terminal, etc.
+On Linux, invoke *textadept* or *textadept-curses* from a file browser, run dialog, terminal, etc.

 For convenience, you can create shortcuts to the executables on the Windows Desktop, Start Menu, Quick Launch toolbar, etc. On macOS, you can pin the app to your dock.
-On Linux and BSD, you can use Textadept's *src/textadept.desktop* and *src/textadept-curses.desktop* files: either (1) create a symbolic link to the executables from somewhere in your `$PATH` (e.g. */usr/local/bin/*) and then copy those desktop files to a Freedesktop.org-specified applications directory on your system (e.g. */usr/local/share/applications* or *~/.local/share/applications/*); or (2) edit those desktop files with the absolute path to the Textadept executables and then copy those desktop files to an applications directory; or (3) edit those desktop files with the absolute path to the Textadept executables and then double-click the desktop file you want to run.
+On Linux, you can use Textadept's *src/textadept.desktop* and *src/textadept-curses.desktop* files: either (1) create a symbolic link to the executables from somewhere in your `$PATH` (e.g. */usr/local/bin/*) and then copy those desktop files to a Freedesktop.org-specified applications directory on your system (e.g. */usr/local/share/applications* or *~/.local/share/applications/*); or (2) edit those desktop files with the absolute path to the Textadept executables and then copy those desktop files to an applications directory; or (3) edit those desktop files with the absolute path to the Textadept executables and then double-click the desktop file you want to run.
 By copying Textadept's desktop files to an applications directory on your system, Textadept will show up in your desktop environment's menu system (GNOME, KDE, XFCE, etc.).
 You can properly set Textadept's icon by either copying Textadept's *core/images/textadept.svg* to a Freedesktop.org-specified